britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 It should also be noted that in these latter three exfiltration cases, the collaborator also undertakes a risk that his collaboration with the attacker will be discovered.
 Thus the attacker may have to incur additional cost in order to convince the collaborator to participate in the attack.
 Likewise, the scope of these attacks is limited to case where the attacker can convince a collaborator to participate.
 If the attacker is a national government, for example, it may be able to compel participation within its borders, but have a much more difficult time recruiting foreign collaborators.

-As noted above, the "collaborator" in an exfiltration attack can be unwitting; the attacker can steal keys or data to enable the attack.
+As noted above, the collaborator in an exfiltration attack can be unwitting; the attacker can steal keys or data to enable the attack.
 In some ways, the risks of this approach are similar to the case of an active collaborator.
 In the static case, the attacker needs to steal information from the collaborator once; in the dynamic case, the attacker needs to continued presence inside the collaborators systems.
 The main difference is that the risk in this case is of automated discovery (e.g., by intrusion detection systems) rather than discovery by humans.

 # Security Considerations